justarandomuser423/Lumio/README.md

 # Lumio
-a clean, minimal social app where people share sparks: a thought, a photo, or a mood.
+Lumio is a clean, minimal social app where people share their thoughts: a photo, or a mood.
 Like Twitter meets a personal journal.
 Simple, and calm.